Daniferous/MidiParser/README.md

 Also, if you have any inquiries regarding this modification, feel free to contact me through my email, my [Scratch Profile](https://scratch.mit.edu/users/OjasnGamer101/), and the [Daniferousity Discord Server](https://discord.gg/kTD8y6YDjJ).

 ## Credits
-FlynnD273 for the original code.
+[FlynnD273](https://github.com/FlynnD273/MidiParser) for the original code.

 Daniferous for the tempo events, MIDI channel,  Volume and Expresion Control Change implementation, and Instrument Integration.

 Also Daniferous for the addition of full Control Change and Pitch Bend Support.

+I'd like to include [hevean](https://scratch.mit.edu/users/hevean_3/) for the development of the MIDI plugin which is how this project became possible.